GregWeil/ITWS4500/Lab 7/Solution/readme.md

 		If nothing is provided it will look in the RPI campus This can take some time as the server is getting tweets live Try something really popular like 'election'
+		Include clear=true to wipe previous results
+			The webpage always sets clear to true
 	GETs to /db/read get the current contents of the database No parameters are supported, it just returns everything POSTs to /db/export creates a file and returns a link to it